jpedrodsp/esp32-bluetooth-ble-test/README.md

 ```
 Additionally, the sample project contains Makefile and component.mk files, used for the legacy Make based build system.
 They are not used or needed when building with CMake and idf.py.

+## Todo

+- Add IDE and SDK
+- Create article explaining how it was achieved
+- Fix this README file